DataDog/documentation/content/en/tracing/troubleshooting/tracer_debug_logs.md

 Then check the Agent logs to see if there is more info about your issue:

 * If the trace was sent to the Agent properly, you should see `Response from the Agent: OK` log entries.
-This indicates that the tracer is working properly, so the problem may be with the Agent itself.
+This indicates that the APM SDK is working properly, so the problem may be with the Agent itself.
 Refer to the [Agent troubleshooting guide][1] for more information.

 * If an error was reported by the Agent (or the Agent could not be reached), you will see `Error from the Agent` log entries.
 In this case, validate your network configuration to ensure the Agent can be reached.
 If you are confident the network is functional and that the error is coming from the Agent, refer to the [Agent troubleshooting guide][1].

-If neither of these log entries is present, then no request was sent to the Agent, which means that the tracer is not instrumenting your application.
+If neither of these log entries is present, then no request was sent to the Agent, which means that the APM SDK is not instrumenting your application.
 In this case, [contact Datadog support][2] and provide the relevant log entries with [a flare][3].

-For more tracer settings, check out the [API documentation][4].
+For more APM SDK settings, check out the [API documentation][4].

 [1]: /agent/troubleshooting/